For initial advice about making a Single Will call our award winning Will writers on 03306069591 or contact us online and we will help you.

 Making a Will can be quick and easy when you receive the right guidance and especially when you have a specialist to help you complete each step from start to finish.
-At Co-op Legal Services our Will writing advisors can discuss your wishes, offer guidance and help you to make a Will that’s right for you and your circumstances.
+At Co-op Legal Services our award winning Will writing advisors can discuss your wishes, offer guidance and help you to make a Will that’s right for you and your circumstances.

 How Much Does a Single Will Cost?

 A Single Will costs from £125 +VAT (£150) and includes a telephone appointment with a professional Will writer to discuss your wishes and answer your questions.
 Once we have provided you with a written quote for the agreed work, that price will not change.